levoxtrip/PKB/docs/topics/live.md

 To have everything.
 That’s happiness.

+With the awareness that time is passing, the artist creates his work like a committed Sisyphus who cannot conquer the mountain but knows how to enjoy the views on the way up.

 ## Challenges

 Whenever anything negative happens to you, there is a deep lesson concealed within it, although you may not see it at the time

 ## Choice

 Integrity is a choice.

 Kindness is a choice.